PackeTsar/autoshell/README.md

 -----------------------------------------
 ##   EXAMPLE FILES   ##
 Below are some example files you can use for reference.
-You can find these files in the `examples/` folder.
+You can find these files in the [examples project folder](examples).

 ### examples/example_structured_credentials_file.json